 Indexed in: Google Scholar, CrossRef, CLOCKSS, OpenAIRE

-Data-driven Climate Sciences welcomes submissions of the following article types: Code, Correction, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.
+Data-driven Climate Sciences welcomes submissions of the following article types: Correction, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Data-driven Climate Sciences, where they are peer-reviewed by the Associate and Review Editors of the specialty section.